yadavhitesh380/currency-calculator-using-python/README.md

-# there is all countries currency converter here

-# Create a README.md file with the content provided above

-readme_content = """
 # 💱 Real-Time Currency Converter

 A Python-based desktop application to convert currencies in real-time using the [ExchangeRate-API](https://www.exchangerate-api.com/).
 Built with `tkinter` for the graphical user interface.